 This is an initiative by our Security Operations Centre team who have their eyes on the prize 24/7 and are proactively observing breaches and critical security trends.

 Part of protecting our clients is also promoting good security practices and raising awareness of current security trends.
 We hope this will give some extra boost to your overall understanding of security breaches happening in the expansive and scary internet.

-The first phase of patches has been released last August but is only available for Windows Server versions that are still supported and receive security updates.
-It is necessary to immediately update the domain controllers with the patches released by Microsoft in August.
+The first phase of patches has been released last August but is only available to some Windows Server versions that still receive security updates.
+Therefore, it is necessary to immediately update the domain controllers with the patches released by Microsoft in August.
 According to Microsoft, “The updates will enable the Domain Controllers (DCs) to protect Windows devices by default, log events for non-compliant device discovery, and have the option to enable protection for all domain-joined devices with explicit exceptions.
 CTRL Group also insists on maintaining strong patch management to secure all loose endpoints with the most recent patches.

 FortiGate VPN Default Configuration Leads to MITM Attack

 According to a recent report, the default configurations of Fortinet’s FortiGate VPN appliance could open organizations to man-in-the-middle (MitM) attacks.
 It was found that the FortiGate SSL-VPN client only verifies whether the certificate required for client authentication purposes was issued by Fortinet or by some other trusted certificate authority.
 Thus, an attacker could easily present a certificate issued to a different FortiGate router without raising any flags.
 This will lead to a man-in-the-middle attack using which they could inject their own traffic and communicate with devices inside the organisation, including point-of-sale and data centres.
 Shodan revealed that more than 200000 businesses are using default configurations and could be easily breached.